Soalageee/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

   2. Assert both calls return **42**.
   3. Assert `a_method` was called **only once** using `assert_called_once`.

+---

+## Task 4 — Parameterize and Patch as Decorators

+### Objective:

+Test the `GithubOrgClient.org` method without making real HTTP requests by using patching and parameterization.

+### Test Implementation:

+- Created a new test file: `test_client.py`.

+- Added the class `TestGithubOrgClient(unittest.TestCase)`.

+- Implemented `test_org` to verify that:

+  1. `GithubOrgClient.org` returns the correct mocked payload.

+  2. `get_json` is called exactly once with the expected GitHub API URL.

+  3. Used:

+    - `@patch('client.get_json')` to replace real HTTP calls with a mock.

+    - `@parameterized.expand` to test multiple organizations (google, abc).

+    - Ensured no real HTTP requests were made during testing.

 ## How to Run the Tests